Rayner wields the knife that could finish Starmer – but will she take the crown?

 But it turns out she was just waiting for her moment.

 Sir Keir is now on the ropes.
-MPs are openly calling for him to resign and he is about to engage in the latest of multiple resets to save his government a mere 91 months after winning power with a huge majority.
+MPs are openly calling for him to resign and he is about to engage in the latest of multiple resets to save his government, a mere 19 months after winning power with a huge majority.

 Ms Rayner knew what she was doing; she has effectively signalled her intention to be a candidate to replace the prime minister.

-The only question now is if she overplayed her hand with her dramatic Commons intervention – or if she struck at exactly the right moment.
+The only question now is if she overplayed her hand with her dramatic Commons intervention – or whether she struck at exactly the right moment.

 Join our commenting forum